hasindu2008/slow5tools/docs/faq.md

 **Q7** Can I upload my BLOW5 files to public archives like SRA?

 Yes you can.
 Follow the same method you use to upload unbasecalled FAST5 files.
 Simply create a tar ball containing your BLOW5 file/files (optionally .blow5.idx files as well), select ONT_NATIVE under the SRA submission format and upload as you would usually do.
-When the loading fails (happens for unbasecalled FAST5 as well - and now ONT does not store basecalls on FAST5 anyway), email the SRA helpdesk and they will complete your submission.
+When the loading fails or the submission seem to take forever to process (also happens for latest FAST5 as ONT does not store basecalls in FAST5 now), email the SRA helpdesk and they will complete your submission (they call it provisional loading).
+I submit fastq data and raw signal data as two separate SRA runs associated to the same BioSample (e.g. [SRR15058167](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR15058167&display=data-access) and [SRR2218640](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR22186402&display=data-access)) as suggested by SRA helpdesk.

+**Q8** Does Oxford Nanopore Technologies officially support S/BLOW5 format?

+SLOW5 is not formally supported by ONT, instead it is a community-centric format maintained by the Garvan Institute team designed to address [community requirements such as fast analysis performance, simplicty/backward compatibility and file size for long term archiving](https://hasindu2008.github.io/slow5specs/design.html), where as ONT's official formats focus on the instruments' writing performance.
+ONT provides freedom for the community to select what suits us best: ["What happens after that or ‘off instrument’ is much more a matter for users and using slow5 or anything else is really in their hands.
+We have conversion tools, and switches."]() - Clive G. Brown, CTO of ONT.